 Meet the Founders.

-• Licensed Social Worker & Vice President of Case Management.
+• Licensed Social Worker & Family Mediation

 • Certified Senior Advisor and End of Life Doula

 Milena’s work began in a local nonprofit, where she witnessed firsthand how thoughtful case management can bring meaningful change to individuals of all ages.
-Inspired by the “ages and stages” we all navigate throughout life, she pursued her Certified Senior Advisor (CSA) credential, became an End-of-Life Doula, and is completing her Master’s degree to deepen her expertise in aging, transition, and family support.
+Inspired by the “ages and stages” we all navigate throughout life, she pursued her Certified Senior Advisor (CSA) credential, became an End-of-Life Doula, and is working on her Master’s degree to deepen her expertise in aging, transition, and family support.

 For Milena, this work is more than a profession—it’s a calling.